 Garnish with a pineapple slice and mint sprig.

 *Strawberry syrup: Add 1/2 cup granulated sugar and 1/2 cup water into a small saucepan over medium heat.
-Stir until sugar is dissolved.
-Add 1 cup strawberries into saucepan and bring to a boil.
+Stir until the sugar is dissolved.
+Add 1 cup strawberries into the saucepan and bring to a boil.
 Boil for 10 minutes.
-Reduce heat to medium-low and simmer until strawberries are mushy and sauce is thick for about 10 minutes.
+Reduce heat to medium-low and simmer until strawberries are mushy and sauce is thick, about 10 minutes.
 Let cool, then strain into a glass jar and seal tightly with a lid.
 Will keep, refrigerated, for about one month.